camopel/cmpepub/README.md

 Changed multiple fields to optional

-Changed form items see details below
+Changed tabs items see details below

 ## Personal Information

-Changed __Present Rank__ to Select from a Drop Down Menu: Professor, Associate Professor, Assistant Professor)
+Changed __Present Rank__ to Select from a drop-down Menu: Professor, Associate Professor, Assistant Professor)

-Changed __Year Joined SJSU__ to __Date Joined SJSU__ MM/YYYY; No need for a drop down menu
+Changed __Year Joined SJSU__ to __Date Joined SJSU__ MM/YYYY; No need for a drop-down menu

 Added confirmation popup for update button.